saeed326/saeed-osman/README.md

 - `javac ./App.java -d . ../lib/FileStatistics.java`: compile the code
 - `javac App`: run the application

+## To Do
+- Extract out the interface into a seperate class.
+- Write some tests.
+- Add maven for build automation.

 ## Dependency Management

 The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).